young170/Graph_Theory/assignments/HW1.md

 What is the minimum $|V|$, $G$ can have?

 ### Solution
-For a simple graph to have the minimum number of vectors, $|V|$, each vertex have as much edges as possible.
+For a simple graph to have the minimum number of vertices, $|V|$, each vertex have as much edges as possible.
 A graph that has this characteristic is the complete graph.

 By definition, a complete graph is where for every vertex, there is one and only one edge to all other vertices.